Email marketing strategies and their effectiveness change every year.

 It turns out, after the initial chaos and flood of GDPR-related emails, the results haven’t changed all that much.

-At the same time, the average global email results have dipped – but only by less than a percentage point, compared to our Q2 2018 data.
+At the same time, we’re seeing that the the average global email statistics have slightly dipped – around 1 percentage point – when compared YOY.

 What this means: